-Canon G5 X versus Canon M
+Canon G5 X vs Canon M

-The Canon PowerShot G5 X and the Canon EOS M are two digital cameras that were revealed to the public, respectively, in October 2015 and July 2012.
+The Canon PowerShot G5 X and the Canon EOS M are two digital cameras that were officially introduced, respectively, in October 2015 and July 2012.
 The G5X is a fixed lens compact, while the Canon M is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G5X) and an APS-C (Canon M) sensor.
-The G5X has a resolution of 20 megapixel, whereas the Canon M provides 17.9 MP.
+The G5X has a resolution of 20 megapixels, whereas the Canon M provides 17.9 MP.

-The physical size and weight of the Canon G5 X and the Canon M are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Canon G5 X and the Canon M is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M is notably smaller (15 percent) than the Canon G5 X. In this context, it is worth noting that neither the G5X nor the Canon M are weather-sealed.